Introduction to the SkewT Diagram

 Additional References

-Congratulations on completing your "mini-course" using the SkewT Diagram!.
 The following web site provides additional information about the SkewT diagram, including resources on near-real-time SkewT measurements collected at many local airports.

 http://www.skew-t.com/skew-t.htm